Most journalists abide by a set code of ethics when reporting, but all too often, the ethical line can become blurry.

 “The public has a clear right to know what One Nation is up to.”

-Former Al Jazeera journalist, Peter Greste, said that serious ethical questions should be raised over the editorial practices and methods used by the outlet.
+Serious ethical questions were also raised over the editorial practices and methods used by the outlet by former Al Jazeera journalist, Peter Greste.

 “We are supposed to be observers to the news, not participants…it’s inappropriate for journalists to become parts of the story the way they clearly did in this case,” Greste told The New York Times.